 Okay, we’ll probably have to get you a rabies shot.

 Lovely.
-I’m thinking, okay two shots, and I’m outta here.
+Okay, I’m thinking two shots, and I’m outta here.
 Wait, animal control wants to talk to me.
-Officer shows up, interviews me.
+The officer shows up and interviews me.
 Luckily I’m not arrested for stupidity.
-They need to trap the animal, to observe it, and confirm it does not have rabies.
+They must trap the animal, observe it, and confirm it does not have rabies.
 Okay.
 He runs off to chase a stray dog across town.

-Nurse lopes in with a hypo.
-I’ve got your tetanus shot, where do you want it?
-I try not to be a smart-ass and say “in Disneyland.”
-Oh hell, use my left arm; it’s not much more than a paper weight anyway.
-Nurse smiles and says everyone believes the shot hurts, but that it might just be a psychosomatic reaction.
+The nurse lopes in with a hypo.
+I’ve got your tetanus shot.
+Where do you want it?
+I try not to be a smart-ass and say, “in Disneyland.”
+Oh hell, use my left arm; it’s not much more than a paperweight anyway.
+Nurse smiles and says everyone believes the shot hurts but that it might just be a psychosomatic reaction.
 Yeah, yeah, I’m a big boy.
 I felt a sharp pinch, followed by a dull throbbing pain.
-Holy crap that really does hurt!
+Holy crap, that really does hurt!
 Hope the rabies shot is easier than that.

 I hear the ER doc two waiting rooms away threatening to have police remove a patient’s father for talking disrespectfully to him.
 Oh, that’s great; he’ll be good and pissed off before he gets to me.
-The very caffeinated Doc shows up, tells me I need rabies shot, and wants my hand x-rayed to look for fang pieces.
+The very caffeinated Doc shows up, tells me I need a rabies shot, and wants my hand x-rayed to look for fang pieces.
 Says cats have really nasty mouths, worse than dogs.
-Makes sense, every time I see a cat, it’s always licking – well, you know what.
-Doc says I’m going to need to take antibiotics to prevent an infection.
-Also, he needs to make sure my finger does not start getting red or weepy; otherwise they might need to “lop it off.”
+Makes sense.
+Every time I see a cat, it’s always licking – well, you know what.
+Doc says I will need to take antibiotics to prevent an infection.
+Also, he needs to make sure my finger does not start getting red or weepy; otherwise, they might need to “lop it off.”
 Seriously, switch this man to decaf.

-X-ray man drags me off to his lair, takes a jillion pictures (okay, about six) of me doing about everything but giving him the finger.
+X-ray man drags me off to his lair, taking a jillion pictures (okay, about six) of me doing everything but giving him the finger.
 Though I would gladly do that if it would make things go faster.
-Yet, mercifully, it is a short session, though I noticed that unlike previous x-rays, they made no attempt to shield my fun nuggets.
+Yet, mercifully, it is a short session, though I noticed that, unlike previous x-rays, they made no attempt to shield my fun nuggets.
 Guess once you hit 40, they must figure you pretty much shoot blanks anyway.
-Perhaps I should have protested, but then again, if they got zapped and started glowing, it would make going to the bathroom at night a heck of a lot easier.
+Perhaps I should have protested, but then again, if they got zapped and started glowing, it would make going to the bathroom at night much easier.
 It would be like having my own set of portable night lights.
 Anyway, I digress.

 I’ve got your rabies shots.

-There are five of them; Where do want them?
+There are five of them; Where do you want them?